 - Be prepared.
 Get packed up with the stuff you are keeping (30% of a household is typical when downsizing ) and allow your seller enough time to advertise effectively, saturate the market with information, and set up and conduct the sale.

-- A month minimum before your move is when you should contract with an estate sale company.
+- Hire EstateMAX a minimum of 6 weeks prior to your move out date.
+Give us time to advertise and get the word out for the best result!
 We need two weeks prior to your sale for initial pictures and ten days for proper setup, sale and clean up,- that’s a smaller home.
 Larger homes should have 5 to 7 sale days to maximize results and minimize unsold merchandise.
-Be realistic in the beginning, when “letting go” of your stuff.

-Expect the best of your estate sale professional.
-EstateMAX team are problem-solvers, not miracle workers!
-Ready to step in and handle personal property disbursements resulting from divorce, old age, suicide, death of elderly, and downsizing transitions.
+Expect the best of your estate sale professional- The EstateMAX team is a pro-active, problem-solver, ready to step in and handle personal property disbursements resulting from divorce, old age, suicide, death of elderly, and downsizing transitions.

 “There were two ways to be happy: improve your reality, or lower your expectations”